Find the Words

 • Engage a broad movement of champions and change agents in communities.

-• Implement successful strategies and translate for specific cultural contexts.
+• Implement successful treatment and prevention strategies that are adapted for specific cultural contexts.

 How to Use the Bridging Framework